 2 Methods For Subbing And Using Essential Oils In Cooking

-Before I get to them, please know that you're invited to join me for a lot more information on cooking with essential oils at the upcoming and FREE Essential Oils Revolution 2 online conference.
-Just go here to sign up for FREE.
-Hurry!
-It's coming up soon in August!
+Before I get to them, please know that you're invited to join me for a lot more information on cooking with essential oils at the Essential Oils Revolution 2 online conference.
+Just go here for more info.

 There are 2 ways to use essential oils in cooking.
 This probably is not exhaustive.
 Add your favorite ways to use essential oils in cooking in the comments!